-The integrated approach to green precision prevention and control of major pests involves using core technologies such as narrow-band LED insect traps, yellow-red dual-color insect-attracting boards, and efficient sex lures to maintain target pest populations at a low level through long-term and efficient trapping.
+The integrated approach to green precision prevention and control of major tea pests involves using core technologies such as narrow-band LED insect traps, yellow-red dual-color insect-attracting boards, and efficient sex Pheromone lures to maintain target Pest populations at a low level through long-term and efficient trapping.
 This is complemented by biological preventive measures, such as spraying inchworm virus preparations and releasing predatory mites, along with good agricultural practices to control pest populations.
-Finally, highly efficient, low water-soluble chemical are used as emergency measures in the event of large-scale pest outbreaks.
+Finally, highly efficient, low water-soluble chemical pesticides are used as emergency measures in the event of large-scale pest outbreaks.

-In recent years, tea plant protection scientists have conducted extensive research on pest control techniques, developing effective green precision prevention and control technologies for tea pests.
+In recent years, tea plant protection scientists have conducted extensive research on Pest control techniques, developing effective green precision prevention and control technologies for tea pests.
 Below, we will use three of the most important pests in Chinese tea gardens—the gray inchworm, the tea inchworm, and the tea tiny green leafhopper—as examples.

 Integrated Approach to Green Precision Prevention and Control of Major Tea Pests